-During her career, Chantal De Villiers has performed in duet, trio, quartet and quintet formation at a variety of events.
-Since music was a major force in her family, the musical relationship she developed with her father helped her define her style.
-The rich, hushed saxophone sound she developed brings to mind her influences, such as Dexter Gordon, Ben Webster, Scott Hamilton, Stan Getz, Eddie Harris and Gene Ammons.
+During the following years, Chantal De Villiers performed in all kinds of events, in different formations, in duos, trios, quartets and quintets.
+Music being a major force in her family, the musical relationship she developed with her father helped her find her style.
+The rich and muffled sound of her saxophone is reminiscent of the great jazz masters who have influenced her, such as Dexter Gordon, Ben Webster, Scott Hamilton, Stan Getz, Eddie Harris and Gene Ammons.

 Chantal De Villiers – tenor saxophone